The 15 Best Online Jewelry Stores Fashion Insiders Want to Gatekeep

 Net-a-Porter

 Sure, you may know Net-a-Porter from their incredible inventory of designer clothing, but don’t sleep on their Jewelry and Watches section.
-The e-retailer offers over 15,000 pieces in its collection with prices starting at $30 and going upwards to the tens of thousands of dollars (there’s even diamond tiaras, if you’re in the market for one).
+From everyday staples to trendier finds like '80s-inspired jewelry, the e-retailer offers nearly 7,000 pieces in its collection with prices starting at $30 and going upwards to the tens of thousands of dollars (there’s even diamond tiaras, if you’re in the market for one).
 You may have to browse through their extensive collection for a bit, but I guarantee you’re going to find your next favorite piece here.
-The site also has a super handy exchange and return policy—create a return or exchange return online within 28 days of purchase, then book a complementary collection.
+The site also has a super handy exchange and return policy—create a return or exchange online within 28 days of purchase, then book a complimentary collection.

 Laura Lombardi